zebrunner/community-edition/docs/config-guide.md

 ## Install your app
 Installing your GitHub App from the app's settings page.

    * Go to your GitHub profile > Developer settings > GitHub Apps > Your app name > Install App
    * Select the organization to install the app
    * Select All repositories
    * Clik install

 ### Configure SonarQUbe server
 In order to enable pull request decoration follow the next steps:

    * Go to your sonarqube server page and login.
-   > default credentials for sonar are: admin/admin, we recommend changing them after setting up the infra.
+   > Note: default credentials for sonar are: admin/admin, we recommend changing them after setting up the infra.

    * Add your SonarQube server under **Configuration > General Settings > Server base URL**